 Following are some of the specific red flags we look for to identify fencing crime online:

-- Pricing is typically significantly below retail or other eBay sellers.
+- Pricing is typically significantly below retail or other online sellers.

 - Savvy fences may mix in small amounts of stolen goods with legitimate products, such as combining stolen electronics with their antiques business to offset profit margins.